webpack-contrib/webpack-bundle-analyzer/README.md

 <h2 align="center" id="size-definitions">Size definitions</h2>

-webpack-bundle-analyzer reports three values for sizes. `defaultSizes` can be used to control which of these is shown by default.
+umi-plugin-bundle-analyzer reports three values for sizes. `defaultSizes` can be used to control which of these is shown by default.
 The different reported sizes are:

 ### `stat`